-Helping you (and your wallet) survive Florida’s hot season.
+10 tips to help your air conditioner (and your wallet) survive Florida’s hottest season.

-From late fall to early spring, some people might get by not using their air conditioner in the Sarasota area.
-But even the most die-hard Floridians will start relying on their AC once daytime temperatures hit the 90s and nighttime temperatures no longer sink below 70 °F – not to mention when humidity levels rise to nearly 90%.
+From late fall to early spring, you might get by without turning on your air conditioner in the Sarasota area.
+But even the most die-hard Floridians rely on their AC to get them through the summer months, when the daytime temperatures soar into the 90’s and nighttime temperatures no longer sink below 70 °F. Let’s not even talk about the humidity level.

-While a correctly sized air conditioner in good working condition should have no problem cooling your home, there are problems that can arise from a poorly maintained air conditioning system.
-We have some simple DIY tips that will allow your air conditioner to run more efficiently.
-Additionally, by following these tips, you can avoid unnecessary strain on your system (increasing its life expectancy),and save yourself money by avoiding costly breakdowns.
-Then, you can use some of the money you saved to treat your family to ice cream a few times this summer.
+Even a correctly sized air conditioner in good working condition can struggle to keep up with the Florida heat.
+We have 10 simple tips that will not only help your AC survive the summer, but also make it run more efficiently.
+By following these tips, you can reduce strain on your system (increasing its life expectancy),and save yourself money by decreasing cooling costs and avoiding costly breakdowns.
+Plus, you can use some of the money you saved to treat your family to ice cream a few times this summer.

 1. Maintain proper airflow for your condensing unit.